 L. Barbosa and J. Freire.
 An adaptive crawler for locating hidden-web entry points (pdf) In Proceedings of WWW, 2007.

 K. D. Bollacker, C. Evans, P. Paritosh, T. Sturge, and J. Taylor.
-Freebase: a collaboratively created graph database for structuring human knowledge (pdf) In Proceedings of SIGMOD, 2008.
+Freebase: a collaboratively created graph database for structuring human knowledge (pdf) in SIGMOD, 2008.

 A. Z. Broder, S. C. Glassman, M. S. Manasse, and G. Zweig.
 Syntactic